 Mr. Meme has recently moved to a foreign country named “Gloryland” for study purpose.
 There, he has to cook for himself.
 But he is not even an amateur.
 He always messes up his recipe.
 Say, there are 3 steps in a recipe: Boil, Put Spice, and Fry.
 He will never do it in order: he may put spice first, then fry, then boil things.

 But there is an interesting pattern in his messing up of recipe.
 Let’s say the recipe includes n steps.
 He always messes up in such a way that odd-numbered steps never come consecutively in his cooking.
 So, if the recipe contains 5 steps: 1, 2, 3, 4, 5 - he will never do things like 2, 1, 3, 5, 4 or 2, 1, 4, 3, 5 - where you can find consecutive odd-numbered steps.

-And remember, he always messes up!!
-Doing 1, 2, 3, 4, 5 is not valid in his case although there are no consecutive odd-numbered steps, beacuse it is the right recipe!
+And remember, he always messes up!
+Doing 1, 2, 3, 4, 5 is not valid in his case although there are no consecutive odd-numbered steps, because it is the right recipe!